Stands of Ponderosa pine interspersed with open areas of bunchgrass characterize this recreation area that lies astride the Kettle River.

 For your own safety and the preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroys plant life and soil structure.

 Swimming in the river is available, as well as tubing along the river currents.
 Always be cautious.
-There are no lifeguards on duty.

 There is a bait ban on the Kettle River above Cascade Falls from April 1 to October 31.
-Anyone fishing or angling in British Columbia must have an appropriate licence.

 Pets and domestic animals must be on a leash at all times and are not allowed in beach areas or park buildings.
 You are responsible for their behaviour and must dispose of their excrement.
 Backcountry areas are not suitable for dogs or other pets due to the potential for problems with bears and other wildlife.